plaxerx/moremariojokers-standalone/README.md

 **Cryptid** — MathIsFun_ and the Cryptid/Balatro Discords, for Wario and Waluigi and their art.

-Built with the assistance of Claude, as with all my Balatro mods.
+Built with the assistance of Claude.